laur89/docker-borg-mysql-backup/README.md

 In case some containers need to be stopped for the backup (eg to ensure there won't be any mismatch between data and database), you can specify those container names to the `backup` script (see below).
-Note that this requires mounting docker socket with `-v /var/run/docker.sock:/var/run/docker.sock`, but keep in mind it has security implications (borg-mysql-backup will have essentially root permissions on the host).
+Note that this requires mounting docker socket with `-v /var/run/docker.sock:/var/run/docker.sock`, but keep in mind it has security implications - borg-mysql-backup will have essentially root permissions on the host.

 To synchronize container tz with that of host's, then also add following mount:
 `-v /etc/localtime:/etc/localtime:ro`